Parenclitic network analysis of methylation data for cancer identification: Results and discussion

-The results summarized in Table \ref{table:2} demonstrate an excellent performance of classifiers trained on network measures for almost all kinds of cancer, with accuracy in the range $90-100\%$.
-Interestingly, the performance does not manifest any considerable dependence on the type of classification algorithm in most cases, with the only noticeable superiority of RF observed for BLCA and LUAD groups.
-We suggest that the accuracy of classification would not depend strongly on the particular choice of machine learning algorithm.
+The results, summarized in Table \ref{table:2} {and Table \ref{table:3}}, demonstrate an excellent performance of classifiers trained on network measures for almost all kinds of cancer, with accuracy in the range $93- {99}\%$.
+Interestingly, the performance does not manifest any considerable dependence on the type of classification algorithm in most cases, with the only noticeable {dissimilarity} of RF observed for {BRCA, PRAD and THCA} groups.
+We suggest that the accuracy of classification would not depend strongly on the particular choice of machine learning algorithm. \newcolumntype{Y}{>{ \arraybackslash}X}

-Comparing to the performance of the RF classifier on the network measures and the original average methylation levels of 15295 genes, we do not notice systematic deficiencies of the former.
-Moreover, in some cases it outperforms the latter.
-Except for the two cases PRAD and THCA, which we will discuss in below, the network measures seem to incorporate cancer modifications of gene methylation levels very well, and the dramatic reduction of the complexity of classification task does not impair the resulting accuracy.
+Comparing performance of the RF classifier built on the network measures and the original average methylation levels of 15295 genes, we do not notice systematic weaknesses of the latter.
+Moreover, in some cases, using network measures enhances classification results.
+Except for the case with {PRAD}, which we will discuss hereinafter, the network measures seem to incorporate cancer modifications of gene methylation levels very well, and the substantial reduction of the complexity of classification task does not impair the resulting accuracy.
 Another benefit of implementing classification on network measures is that in this case the number of features is considerably smaller than the number of samples, which prevents overfitting.